input-output-hk/partner-chains/docs/developer-guides/migration-guide-1.4.0.md

 ### Runtime upgrade to v1.3.1

-This patch version extends the Sidechain pallet with a new extrinsic `upgrade_and_set_addresses` which allows the on-chain governance to atomically upgrade the runtime and set the genesis utxo and new main chain scripts to observe.
+This patch version extends the Sidechain pallet with a new extrinsic `sidechain/upgrade_and_set_addresses` which allows the on-chain governance to atomically upgrade the runtime and set the genesis utxo and new main chain scripts to observe.